A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 Checkr itself boasts that over one hundred thousand businesses rely on Checkr background check reports and we have no reason to doubt it.
 Checkr is everywhere.

-Checkr’s presence as a massive background check company means that many of you will undoubtedly bump up against a Checkr background check at some point in your career trajectory.
+Checkr’s presence as a massive background check company means that many of you will undoubtedly bump up against a Checkr background check at some point on your career path.
 And for some of you, this will also mean dealing with Checkr background check errors.

 Top Industries Using Checkr Background Checks

-- Gig Economy like rideshare companies, delivery services, and marketplaces for creatives
+- Gig Economy & On-Demand platforms: rideshare companies, delivery services, marketplaces for creatives

-Since the amount of companies using Checkr to screen employees is in the six figures, this is obviously a very limited list
+The amount of companies using Checkr to screen employees is enormous, so this is a very limited list, but it identifies some of the big players relying on Checkr reports.

 3. How Far Back Does a Checkr Background Check Go?

-How far back does a Checkr background check go? is one of the most asked questions involving Checkr background checks, and one of those questions that keeps people up at night – especially those with a “colorful” history.
+This is one of the most asked questions involving Checkr background checks which keeps people up at night – especially those with a “colorful” history.

 In most cases, a Checkr background check goes back about seven years for criminal records, which aligns with Fair Credit Reporting Act (FCRA) regulations.
 However, some states allow longer look-back periods for specific types of convictions or higher-paying roles.